-Digital Object Identifier 10.1109/JSAC.2002.803998.

-achieves, and provides responsiveness to changing network conditions on the order of a round-trip time (RTT), like TCP.
+[¶]Harvard University, Department of Engineering and Applied Sciences.
+This work was done while visiting Digital Fountain, Inc. Supported in part by the Alfred P. Sloan Research Fellowship and NSF CAREER grant CCR-9983832.
+E-mail: michaelm@eecs.harvard.edu multicast analogue of TCP congestion control.
+Such a protocol would be an end-to-end congestion control mechanism that scales to large audience sizes, matches the functional relationship between throughput and packet loss rate at each receiver that TCP achieves, and provides responsiveness to changing network conditions on the order of a round-trip time, like TCP.
 Challenges include receiver heterogeneity, accurate modeling of TCP performance, and providing compatibility with other transport-level services such as reliability.
 In this paper, we provide a new multicast congestion control scheme that makes substantial strides toward a deployable solution.